shakeabi/notedo/README.md

 # Note.DO

-Note.DO is a simple web app to store notes and ToDo-lists.
+Note Do is a simple web app to store notes and ToDo-lists.

 ## Features